ProfRinsem/CIT-205-classroom/knowledge/examples/KA-EXAMPLE-No-Display.md

 ## Questions to Ask

+- What happened right before this stopped working?
 - What lights, sounds, or messages do you observe?
 - Did the display work previously?
 - Did anything change or move recently?